ES0R/deep_learning_project/README.md

 This code loads python `3.10.12`, activates the virtual environment automatically and trains the model.

 To run and train the self-made model (SMM) the data preprocessing script `preprocessing.ipynb` must be run first.
-After this, the path strings inside `main_self.py` must be changes to the correct output path of `preprocessing.ipynb`.
+After this, the path strings inside `main_self.py` must be changed to the correct output path of `preprocessing.ipynb`.
 Now run `main_self.py` from the root path.

 ## Running Inference and Processing Video